jlrt37/NYT-Travel-Scraper/README.md

 The Screenshots provided show the deployed app on Heroku.

-Once the app is completely running, the user should be able to scrape the website and select articles they
+Once the app is completely running, the user should be able to scrape the website and select articles they would like to save and comment on.